 Some questioned whether McDonald had the capacity to write a book and she had to demonstrate her abilities in the Supreme Court to win the right to manage her own financial affairs and enter into a book contract.
 McDonald not only went on to write her book, but also won awards and presented at international conferences.

 McDonald lived with Crossley and her husband for 32 years.
-On 22 October 2010, McDonald suffered a heart attack and died suddenly.
+On 22 October 2010, McDonald suffered a heart attack and passed suddenly.
 She is interred at Melbourne General Cemetery.

 This is a fascinating and wonderful story about a woman who never gave up hope and persisted through adversity to find a 'voice' for herself and others like her.
 Anne McDonald's story is an inspiration on International Women's Day, and every other day."